mekaron/articles/agilecontent/theproblemwithlsps.md

 ## where we really are

+In most companies, translation is still considered a cost instead of an opportunity.
+Many companies still do not translate their content because they fear the costs and the time it takes, which is of course negatively affecting their international ambitions.
+In case translation is felt to be necessary, it usually leads to a long delay in time to market, for both content and products.

+* ROI of multilingual publishing is unclear
+* World economics are hindered because we cannot overcome the language barriers and we re not taking full advantage of our product potential internationally

+That's not surprising, because:
 * Our ecosystem of translation companies is still built on the waterfall principle
 * Alignment of processes is not happening, let alone integration
+* Problems are not solved scientifically, so no

 ## Why?